han-nguyen97/8weeksqlchallenge/Case Study 1 - Danny's Diner /README.md

 ```
 ![image](https://github.com/han-nguyen97/8weeksqlchallenge/assets/83593831/ebf5d985-b226-46e1-bba3-3392425ca3dd)

-FROM clause: From the question, I mainly focus on sales table, then I join it with the menu table to retrieve price data based on product_id as it serves as a common identifier between them.
+- FROM clause: From the question, I mainly focus on sales table, then I join it with the menu table to retrieve price data based on product_id as it serves as a common identifier between them.<br>
-GROUP BY clause: Then I group data based on customer_id to calculate the total amount.
+- GROUP BY clause: Then I group data based on customer_id to calculate the total amount.<br>
-SELECT statement: I use SUM function to calculate total amount spent by customers and include customer_id in the final result
+- SELECT statement: I use SUM function to calculate total amount spent by customers and include customer_id in the final result

 **2. How many days has each customer visited the restaurant?**
 ```sql